Starting a Business: FAQs

 Where do I register my business name?

 - You can register your business name at the Business Enterprise Centre of Sarnia-Lambton - located at The Research Park, 1086 Modeland Road, Building 1050, Suite 100.
 Appointments are appreciated, but not necessary.
 Call (519) 332-1820 or e-mail .
 Fees may be paid by cash or credit card.
+Our business counsellors can also advise you on how to register your business name yourself.

 Do I require a license to operate my business?